 Email : email@example.com

 Each time I drove I was haunted by the beauty of the vast sprawl of Khalikote Hills to the west of the highway and they occupied largely my mind for a while.
 I was curious to know what lies surround those hills and beyond.
 My curiosity finally brought me here to a couple of tiny villages beyond the Narayani Shakti Peeth, only 4 km from the National Highway.
-A drive through the forest, hills and interspersed valleys of rice fields was magical at the time of retreading monsoon.
+A drive through the forest, hills and interspersed valleys of rice fields were magical at the time of retreating monsoon.
 Suddenly your car stops in a Sabara village with no vehicles around.
 For a moment you are drawn to a medieval world or perhaps to a much earlier time.

 The Scenic Jungle Road Interspersed with Rice Fields and the Sabara Village around Narayani Peeth

-Savaras are Odisha’s most ancient tribe who speak Mundari language of Mon-Khmer group (Mainland Southeast Asia).
-Once used to be hunter-gatherers, now they are mostly settled subsistence farmers.
-In the absence of historical records it is difficult to trace their early history in the region, however archaeological finds of Neolithic – Chalcolithic sites reveal aspects of Sabara way of life 4,000 years back in time.
-In the past they perhaps also exploited marine resources at Lake Chilika, which was a bay then, but their arrival to Odisha was through the land route and can be linked with early migration of modern humans.
+Savaras are Odisha’s most ancient tribe who speak Mundari language of the Mon-Khmer group (Mainland Southeast Asia).
+Once used to be hunter-gatherers, now they are mostly settled, subsistence farmers.
+In the absence of historical records, it is difficult to trace their early history in the region, however archaeological finds of Neolithic – Chalcolithic sites reveal aspects of Sabara way of life 4,000 years back in time.
+In the past, they perhaps also exploited marine resources at Lake Chilika, which was a bay then, but their arrival to Odisha was through the land route and can be linked with early migration of modern humans.
 Biologically speaking they share remarkable similarities with other Austro-Asiatic language speaking groups of Jharkhand, West Bengal, Assam, Myanmar and Vietnam.

 Offering of Alcohol to the Forest Deity by Sabara People